XerorBattler/Henrys-Moste-Potente-Potions/README.md

 | Henry's        | Adds 6 to Agility and lowers the Stamina cost of sprinting by 30% for 10 minutes. |

 ### Notes
-- If you have a perk that allows for mistakes (or brew between 00:00-04:30 with the **Dark Arts Apprentice** perk), you can skip the step of raising and lowering the **Cauldron**, instead immediately proceed to adding **x1 Boar’s Tusk**.
+- If you have a perk that allows for mistakes (or brew between 00:00-04:30 with the **Dark Arts Apprentice** perk), you can skip the step of raising and lowering the **Cauldron**, instead immediately proceed to adding **x1 Kančí kel**.
 This will give x1 less than normal.

 ---